JZumun/setPhotoset/README.md

-# set-photoset
+# setPhotoset
-JQuery Plugin for Dynamic, Proportional Resizing of Images in a Photoset
+JQuery Plugin / Javascript Function for Dynamic, Proportional Resizing of Images in a Photoset